A Leray model for the Orlik-Solomon algebra: Combinatorial foundations

 \begin{remark} Let $\H\subseteq\G$ be a partial building set of a geometric lattice $\LM$.
 Since $\H$ is an order filter of $\G$, the elements of $\G\setminus\H$ are elements of $\LM$ which survive the sequence of blowups prescribed by $\H$.
 Identifying $\H$ as the set of atoms in $\L(\LM,\H)$, we may thus view $\G$ as a subset of $\L(\LM,\H)$.
 In fact, by \cite[Prop.~3.3]{FK04}, the set $\G$ is a building set for the semilattice $\L(\LM,\H)$. \end{remark}

-In contrast to arbitrary sequences of combinatorial blowups, our constructions have two useful properties.
-The first follows from \cite[Prop.\ 2.3]{FK04}, while the second is a straightforward generalization of \cite[Thm.\ 2.3(3b')]{DP95}. \begin{proposition} Let $\H$ be a partial building set in a building set $\G$ in $\LM$. \begin{enumerate}[(a)] \item Suppose $\H'=\H\cup\set{p}$ is also a partial building set.
+In contrast to arbitrary sequences of combinatorial blowups, our constructions have several useful properties.
+The first follows from \cite[Prop.\ 2.3]{FK04}, while the second is a straightforward generalization of \cite[Thm.\ 2.3(3b')]{DP95}, and the third follows from the fact that a partial building set is an order filter. \begin{proposition} Let $\H$ be a partial building set in a building set $\G$ in $\LM$. \begin{enumerate}[(a)] \item Suppose $\H'=\H\cup\set{p}$ is also a partial building set.
 Then the (open) upper order interval $\L(\LM,\H)_{>p}$ is disjoint from $\G$.
-In particular, it contains no irreducible elements. \item Suppose $x,q\in \LM$ for which $x\not\geq q$ and $x\wedge q\neq \bottom$.
-If $q\in \H$, then $x\vee q\in \H$ too. \end{enumerate} \end{proposition}
+In particular, it contains no irreducible elements. \item Suppose $x,q\in \G$ for which $x\not\geq q$ and $x\wedge q\neq \bottom$.
+If $q\in \H$, then $x\vee q\in \H$ too. \item If $p\in\G-\H$ and $S\subseteq\H$, then $S_{<p}\subseteq\atoms(\LM)$. \end{enumerate} \end{proposition}

 We can keep track of how the factors of an element $y\in \L(\LM,\H')$ behave under a single blow-down, viewing $\G$ as a building set in both $\L(\LM,\H)$ and $\L(\LM,\H')$ (via Remark \ref{rmk:G in L(H)}).